Skin Checks & Diagnosis

 Diagnosing Skin Cancer

 If you bring a suspicious spot to your doctor’s attention, the doctor will often ask when the spot began to change in appearance.
 This is one reason why regular at-home skin checks are important.
+History of sun burn or indoor tanning is worth noting.

 When skin cancer is suspected, you may be referred to a dermatologist who will perform more testing.
 This may involve looking at the spot under magnification, taking photos, or a skin biopsy.
 In a biopsy, the doctor removes a sample of skin from the mole or spot and sends it to a lab for microscopic examination.
+Ask if the sample will be read by a dermatopathologist.
+At any dermatology appointment, its best to not wear fingernail polish, make-up or foundation.
+With a thorough skin check you can expect the Dr. to examine your body from head to toe – looking at scalp and between the buttocks, toes, fingers.

 To help you find an experienced dermatologist near you, try MediFind’s resource tool here.